The dome has arrived.

 Standard rental period for a lull is 1 week at about $1,700.
 They don’t rent them just anywhere, and some places won’t rent to non-contractors.
 They don’t want to be responsible for damage inflicted by novice drivers.

 We’d hoped to be able to practice for a few days and run it ourselves.
-However, if you’ve not been around this kind of machinery (I hadn’t before this), it’s insanely mighty.
-And loud, so you have to know hand signals because the driver can’t see exactly where the forks are going, and you can’t hear each other yell.
+However, if you’ve not been around this kind of machinery (I hadn’t before this), it’s mighty.
+And it’s loud, so you have to know hand signals because the driver can’t see exactly where the forks are going, and you can’t hear each other yell.
 A fork can take off an arm off in a heartbeat.
-Stacks of dome pieces weigh hundreds of pounds but are surprisingly fragile…This wasn’t a job for a couple yahoos who practiced on a rented machine for a few days before the delivery arrived.
+Stacks of dome pieces weigh hundreds of pounds but are surprisingly fragile…This wasn’t a job for a couple yahoos who practiced on a rented machine a few hours before delivery.
 For us, a professional crew was a necessity.

-• Unloading team: After the revelation about hiring professionals to drive the lull, rather than rent from a rental place for a whole week, we changed direction and rented a lull for 1 day by way of hiring the crew who owned it.
+• Unloading team: After the revelation about hiring professionals to drive the lull, rather than rent for a whole week, we changed direction and rented a lull for 1 day by way of hiring the crew who owned it.

 Our dome vendor had assured us (repeatedly, verbally and in writing), that we only needed 3 people on the day of delivery, 4 tops, including Chris and me.